Messerschmitt Me 323 Gigant: Design

 Like the Me 321, the Me 323 had massive, semicantilever, high-mounted wings, which were braced from the fuselage out to the middle of the wing.
 To reduce weight and save aluminium, much of the wing was made of plywood and fabric, while the fuselage was of metal-tube construction with wooden spars and covered with doped fabric, with heavy bracing in the floor to support the payload.

 The "D" series had a crew of five - two pilots, two flight engineers, and a radio operator.
 Two gunners could also be carried.
 The flight engineers occupied two small cabins, one in each wing between the inboard and centre engines.
 The engineers were intended to monitor engine synchronisation and allow the pilot to fly without worrying about engine status, although the pilot could override the engineers' decisions on engine and propeller control.

 Maximum payload was around 12 tonnes, although at that weight, the Walter HWK 109-500 Starthilfe rocket-assisted takeoff units used on the Me 321 were required for takeoff.
 These were mounted beneath the wings outboard of the engines, with the wings having underside fittings to take up to four units.
 The cargo hold was 11 m long, 3 m wide and 3.4 m high.
 Typical loads were one 15 cm sFH 18 heavy field howitzer (5.5 ton) accompanied by its Sd.Kfz.
 7 half-track artillery tractor vehicle (11 ton), two 3.6 tonne (4 ton) trucks, 8,700 loaves of bread, an 88 mm Flak gun and accessories, 52 drums of fuel (252 L/45 US gal), 130 men, or 60 stretchers.

 Some Me 321s were converted to Me 323s, but most were built as six-engined aircraft from the beginning.
 Early models were fitted with wooden, two-blade propellers, while later versions had metal, three-blade, variable-pitch versions.

 The Me 323 had a maximum speed of only 219 km/h at sea level.
-It was armed with five 13 mm (.51 in) MG 131 machine guns firing from a dorsal position behind the wings and from the fuselage.
+It was armed with six 13 mm (.51 in) MG 131 machine guns firing from a dorsal position behind the wings and from the fuselage.
 They were manned by the extra gunners, radio operator, and engineers.